julius-julius/qsc/local operators N4 SYM/README.md

 `> g++ source.cpp -lm -lcln -o executable.out`

-where *executable.out* should have the name
+Here *executable.out* should have the name

 - For type I states, use *TypeI_exec.out*
 - For type II states, use *TypeII_exec.out*